Homemade Sweet Pepper Relish

 How to Make Sweet Pepper Relish – the Recipe Method

 Boil.
-Add all ingredients to a large pan and heat to medium heat.
+Add all ingredients to a large pan and heat to medium heat – Peppers and onions, vinegar, sugar or honey, garlic, mustard seeds or powder, salt.
 Stir until the sugar dissolves.
 Bring to a boil.

 Simmer.
 Reduce heat to low and simmer uncovered about 25-30 minutes, or until liquid is reduced and absorbed into the mixture.
 Stir occasionally.

 Jar.
+Remove from heat.
 Add the pepper mixture to a jar and allow to cool.

 Serve!
 Serve at room temperature, or chilled.